zephyrproject-rtos/zephyr/doc/services/zbus/index.rst

        it cannot access the channel since it is still locked.

    * - i
-     - VDED finishes the publishing by unlocking channel A.
+     - VDED finishes the publishing by unlocking channel A. The MS1 leaves the pending state and starts executing.

+   * - j
+     - MS1 finishes execution.
+The MS2 leaves the pending state and starts executing.

+   * - k
+     - MS2 finishes execution.
+The S1 leaves the pending state and starts executing.

-   * - j, k, l
+   * - l, m, n
      - The S1 leaves the pending state since channel A is not locked.
 It gets in the CPU again and starts executing.
-As it did receive a notification from channel A, it performs a channel read (as simple as lock, memory copy, unlock), continues its execution, and goes out the CPU.
+As it did receive a notification from channel A, it performed a channel read (as simple as lock, memory copy, unlock), continues its execution and goes out of the CPU.

-   * - m
+   * - o
-     - S1 goes out of the MCU.
+     - S1 finishes its workload.

-   * - n, o
-     - MS2 and MS1 execute and finish their workload.

 The figure below illustrates the actions performed during the VDED execution when T1 publishes to